Jack Ingoldsby: Career

 In 1941 and 1942, Ingoldsby played Junior B Hockey for De La Salle Academy in Toronto.
 On November 18, 1942, he was signed as a free agent by Toronto.
 In 1943, he played the following season at two schools; half at the Providence Rds and Toronto Maple Leafs.
 By the end of 1943 and through 1944, he had returned to De La Salle Academy.
 The 29 games, of which his career in the NHL consisted, were for the Leafs where he accumulated five goals and one assist.

 Later, Ingoldsby played senior hockey for the Toronto Staffords in 1945 and 1946.
-Immediately after, from 1947 till 1953, he played for the Owen Sound Mercurys.
+Immediately after, from 1947 to 1953, he played for the Owen Sound Mercurys.
 He won the Allan Cup with the Mercurys in 1951.

 In 1953 he played in the International Hockey League and the Eastern Hockey League and moved to the minor pros.
 Jack Ingoldsby retired in 1960.